sbabic/swupdate/doc/source/handlers.rst

 The BTRFS snapshot handler requires to stream an artifact after normal handling (decompression, decryption, etc.) to the external command "btrfs" without any temporary copy.
-The same infrastucture can be used to stream any artifact to any arbitrary external command that accepts the stream as stdin.
+The same infrastructure can be used to stream any artifact to any arbitrary external command that accepts the stream as stdin.
 This is done with the "executor" handler.